Connecting people and nature for the benefit of both.

 Our ethos is very much one of balance, so for us plants and animals are as important as people.

-We are grateful to be working with some excellent environmental advisors to establish what plants and animals are residing on our site and best practice moving forward.
+We are grateful to be working with some excellent environmental advisors to establish what plants and animals are residing on our site and to develop best practice moving forward.
 Through our rewilding and land management program our aim is to protect the habitats that already exist and increase biodiversity where possible.
 It's all about the science!

 In common with most of the British Isles, the land here has been managed by humans for hundreds of years - a mixture of farming, park land and old tree plantations.
 It’s not wild in the true sense of an untouched natural ecosystem but it’s a special place that has been left pretty much to itself for several decades.
 Check out our Instagram to see photos of some of the animals who make their home here.